noBGP Architecture:

 3. Private Networks

-Bridges belong to one or more private networks, which are:
+Agents belong to one or more private networks, which are:

 noBGP Architecture diagram - Agents, Bridges, Routers, Private Networks